Hosttik/memHack/README.md

-MemoryHack solution from BUGuvix team
+MemoryHack solution from BUGuvix team!